google/android-emulator-container-scripts/README.md

 - abi indicates the underlying CPU architecture, which is one of: _x86_, _x64_, _a32_, _a64_.
   Note that arm images are not hardware accelerated and might not be fast enough.

-For example: _q-playstore-x86:29.3.2_ indicates a playstore enabled system image with Q running on 32-bit x86.
+For example: _29-playstore-x86:30.1.0_ indicates a playstore enabled system image with Q running on 32-bit x86.

-_Note: We are in the process of migrating from version number to emulator build numbers, which are more accurate_

 An example invocation for publishing all Q images to google cloud repo could be: